 Operating from Port Adelaide since May 1925, ExxonMobil's Birkenhead Terminal stores and distributes petrol, diesel and aviation fuel for the South Australian market.

 The terminal receives refined products by ship from ExxonMobil's regional supply network.
-Since 1994 ExxonMobil has operated the fuel storage and truck load-out facilities at Birkenhead jointly with Shell, who supply their own refined products by ship into the terminal.
+Since 1994 ExxonMobil has operated the fuel storage and truck load-out facilities at Birkenhead jointly with Viva Energy Australia, who supply their own refined products by ship into the terminal.

 Fuels are distributed from Birkenhead by road and rail tanker.
 Every year over 1.4 billion litres of product, a significant proportion of South Australia's demand, is delivered through distributors and contractors to customers in metropolitan and regional parts of the State.